foxssake/nohub/CONTRIBUTING.md

 ## Choosing a task

-If you're already working on a smaller change, we're looking forward for your PR!
+If you're already working on a smaller change, we're looking forward to your PR!

 If you're already working on a bigger change, please take a moment to discuss it with us over on [Discord].
 This way we can make sure that we are aligned on